DanielPSaul/DanielPSaul/README.md

 # Introduction

 Hello!
 My name is Daniel Saul, and I am a Master of Science in Business Analytics (MSBA) student at the University of Georgia (UGA), planning to graduate in May 2023.
 I am originally from Franklin, Tennessee, a 25-minute drive south of Nashville, but I spent the last 4 years in Athens at UGA completing my Bachelor of Business Administration in Management Information Systems (MIS) with an Area of Emphasis in Data Analytics.
-I am also working as a Student Assistant for the MIS department at UGA and plan to join Invesco's digital wealth firm, intelliflo, as a Business Operations Engineer in late July!
+I love the creative abilities data and technology has to offer, and I enjoy partaking in personal projects to help myself expand my knowledge and grow!
+I am working as a Student Assistant for the MIS department at UGA and plan to join Invesco's digital wealth firm, intelliflo, as a Business Operations Engineer in late July!

 ## Certifications